JoonaSar/Linear-reductor/linear_lowbound.md

-# Low-bound for packing-covering problems
+# Deterministic low-bound for packing-covering problems

 ## Problem
 Consider the following family of locally verifiable problems in (d, $\delta$)-biregular trees: